-Numerous short walks start in downtown Queenstown, including a scenic leg-stretch around Queenstown Gardens on the small peninsula overlooking Lake Wakatipu.
+Numerous short Queenstown walking tracks start downtown, including a scenic stroll around Queenstown Gardens on the small peninsula overlooking Lake Wakatipu.
 Another easily accessible highlight is the more strenuous climb up Queenstown Hill, with a pay-off of panoramic views of the lake, Cecil Peak, the Remarkables and more.

 Many more short but memorable walks can be found within a half-hour drive, including the amble around Arrowtown’s Chinese Settlement reimaging life during the gold rush, and the undulating path around Lake Hayes ringed by mountain vistas.
 Wine lovers can explore ruggedly handsome Gibbston on foot, visiting cellar door tasting rooms and recharging with a vineyard lunch.

 On the way to Glenorchy is the turn-off to Moke Lake, a hidden gem nestled among tussocky peaks.
-A loop track here circumnavigates the serene lake, with options to extend the outing by heading south towards Lake Wakatipu or further into the backcountry via the Moonlight Track.
+The Moke Lake Loop Track here circumnavigates the serene lake, with options to extend the outing by heading south towards Lake Wakatipu or further into the backcountry via the Moonlight Track.

 If you're after a variety of short and long trails, a day could easily be spent hiking around Arrowtown, starting with the historic Sawpit Gully circuit followed by the easier, cross-country wander to the historic Shotover Bridge.

-Queenstown makes a great base for the many multi-day hikes in the World Heritage Areas of Mount Aspiring and Fiordland National Park.
-Highlights include three Great Walks: the Routeburn, Milford and Kepler, and the Greenstone Caples and Hollyford Tracks.
+Queenstown makes a great base for the multi-day hikes in the World Heritage Areas of Mount Aspiring and Fiordland National Park.
+Highlights include the Greenstone Caples and Hollyford Tracks.
 Staying in communal DOC huts set in spectacular locations along the trails is an unforgettable part of the New Zealand hiking experience.

 Walkers need to be fully equipped, self-sufficient and capable of carrying a heavy pack for several hours a day.
 If this sounds a little outside your comfort zone, fully guided options are available, where your load is lessened to a daypack, and comfy lodgings come complete with hot, hearty meals.